Priesemann-Group/mrestimator/docs/rst/gettingstarted.rst

 .. automodule:: mrestimator

-If you downloaded the toolbox and want to add it only to the current
+If you downloaded the toolbox manually and want to add it only to the current
 project:

 .. code-block:: python